Living with Dementia Mental Health Advance Directive & My Instructions for Oral Feeding and Drinking

 This basic handout offers advice about Alzheimer’s, the concept of allowing a natural death, and the benefits of hospice care.
 For more information: Alzheimer’s Association – Washington State Chapter

-The purpose of My Instructions for Oral Feeding and Drinking is to stop attempts to give you food and water if, because of progressive dementia such as Alzheimer’s disease, (1) you become unable to feed yourself and you lose interest in eating or drinking, or (2) instead of swallowing food and water, you breathe them into your lungs.
-Eventually, nearly everyone with progressive dementia will get to this point (unless they die of something else first).
-It’s important to understand that this document does not apply to people with dementia who still get hungry and thirsty and want to eat and drink.
+Instructions and an Advance Directive form protecting against attempts to give you food and water if progressive dementia such as Alzheimer's cause you to lose the ability to feed yourself, interest in food or water, or the ability to eat or drink without aspirating food and water into your lungs.
+This document does not apply to people with dementia who still get hungry and thirsty and want to eat and drink.